 What Forever Funding Means for National Parks

-Established 100 years ago, the National Park Service was tasked with a “forever” mission – one that calls upon the agency to protect our country's iconic landscapes and rich cultural and historical sites “for the enjoyment of future generations.”
+Established over 100 years ago, the National Park Service was tasked with a “forever” mission – one that calls upon the agency to protect our country's iconic landscapes and rich cultural and historical sites “for the enjoyment of future generations.”
 A century later, we are the fortunate stewards of this mission and its promise to ensure our descendants are able to explore and appreciate the majesty preserved within our national parks.
 As we celebrate the National Park Service Centennial throughout 2016, we must also consider how we can best prepare our national parks for another century of success.

 When you're in the perpetuity business, it only makes sense to be on sound financial footing for the long haul.
 If we are to support the National Park Service in living up to the mission of sustaining our national parks for all visitors and all time, we must fund them accordingly.

-According to a groundbreaking new study announced by the National Park Foundation, Americans overwhelmingly agree that our national parks are worth protecting, not just today, but forever.
+According to a groundbreaking 2016 study announced by the National Park Foundation, Americans overwhelmingly agree that our national parks are worth protecting, not just today, but forever.
 While many would argue our parks are priceless, this first-of-its-kind, peer-reviewed study sets a base line for the total economic value of our national parks at $92 billion, with $62 billion for national parks and $30 billion for their programs including education, historic preservation, and protecting natural landmarks.

 Unlike a standard opinion poll, this economic study takes into account how Americans value national parks, whether they visit the parks or not.
 A remarkable 95% of households surveyed believe in the importance of protecting national parks for current and future generations, and 85% feel they receive a direct benefit from the fact that our national parks simply exist.